Comparison of Chapter 11, Chapter 12, and Chapter 13 Bankruptcy for Individual Debtors

 There is usually no trustee under Chapter 11, unless one is appointed for cause.
 The debtor manages the bankruptcy as a debtor in possession.
 This gives the debtor more freedom from control and oversight and the debtor saves money by not having to pay the trustee's commission.

-There are additional advantages for businesses filing under Chapter 11 that, previous to the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), also applied to individual debtors, but most of these benefits have been eliminated when Congress modified Chapter 11 for individual debtors to more closely follow Chapter 13.
+There are additional advantages for businesses filing under Chapter 11 that, before the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), also applied to individual debtors, but most of these benefits have been eliminated when Congress modified Chapter 11 for individual debtors to more closely follow Chapter 13.

 Benefits of Chapter 12 Over Chapter 13

 The disposable income test determines the amount that the debtor must pay to creditors during the pendency of the bankruptcy.
-Under Chapter 12, §1225(b)(1)(C) stipulates that as long as the payments are not less than the projected disposable income, then the court must approve the plan.
+Under Chapter 12, §1225(b)(1)(C) stipulates that if the payments are not less than the projected disposable income, then the court must approve the plan.
 This amount cannot be increased, even if the debtor actually earns more income during the bankruptcy than what was projected in the plan.
 Because there is no equivalent section under Chapter 13, some courts have forced debtors to pay more if their actual income turns out to be more than their projected income.

 The only drawbacks of Chapter 12 compared to Chapter 13 is that: